 Yes, but we do not recommend it.
 There is always the chance that your irreplaceable pictures can get lost or damaged during shipment.
 If you still want to send items to us, we advise that you use a shipping service that will track your package such as FedEx or UPS.
 We are not responsible for lost, stolen, or damaged items if you choose to ship them to us.

 That depends on if the album is acid free and archival.
 Unfortunately, many older photo albums and scrapbooks are not archival and acid free and can actually cause damage and fading.
-We recommend that your photos be removed from the old albums, scanned, and the new digital files be saved to a CD\DVD or Flash Drive.
-Digital images are not susceptible to damage and fading since they are stored on a CD\DVD or Flash Drive.
+We recommend that your photos be removed from the old albums, scanned, and the new digital files be saved to a Flash Drive.
+Digital images are not susceptible to damage and fading since they are stored on a Flash Drive.
 If you then want to put your original pictures back in albums, we recommend that you use only acid free archival albums.

 We have over 50 years of combined experience in photo scanning and restoration and have never had a customer who wasn’t happy with our work.
 If for any reason you aren’t satisfied with a restoration, we will work with you to make changes until the finished image meets with your approval.